-Plant-based milk will likely continue to provide the strongest opportunities for players over the forecast period.
-Intensifying competition within the category is encouraging players to continue to develop their products to include rice, oat, coconut, almond, and quinoa as well as combinations of these types.
+Plant-based milk will likely continue to provide strong opportunities for players over the forecast period.
+Intensifying competition will encourage companies to continue to expand their ranges of offerings to include rice, oat, coconut, almond, and quinoa-based products, as well as combinations of these types.

-As the number of vegans and flexitarians continues to grow, the plant-based yoghurt category is anticipated to gain significance over the forecast period.
-New types of plant-based yoghurt are expected to appear, not only soy but also coconut, almond and oat.
+As the number of vegans and flexitarians continues to grow, plant-based yoghurt is anticipated to gain significance over the forecast period.
+New types of plant-based yoghurt are expected to appear, not only based on soy but also coconut, almond and oat.

 Delivery: